jukka-is/youtube-comment-picker/readme.md

-#Youtube comment picker
+# Youtube comment picker

-Simple tool for picking a comment among comments posted on a Youtube video.
+Simple tool for picking a winner among comments posted on a Youtube video.